dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ## Converting Schematics To PCB

+Before using "Convert to PCB", "Update PCB" in Schematic and "Import Changes" in PCB, please read [Essential Check](./EssentialCheck.htm#Introduction) section.

 Most of the time, schematics are created with the aim of producing a PCB.
 So how do you convert your schematic to a PCB in EasyEDA?
 You just need to to click the PCB icon on the toolbar with the title **Convert project to PCB**.

 **Note:** *Before converting, you need to use the Design Manager and Footprint Manager to check all the components, nets(connection) and packages/footprints to ensure no errors exist.*